timblack1/rcl/README.md

 ### Further developer documentation

-Further developer documentation (currently a work in progress) is available at [docs/development.md].
+[Further developer documentation](docs/development.md) is currently a work in progress.

 ## Deployment

 Because the application is still in development, we have not yet documented how to deploy it to a server.
-Though, a beginning is made at [docs/deployment.md].
+Though, the [default Hoodie deployment docs](docs/deployment.md) are a helpful beginning.

 ## Frequently Asked Questions